 Check out my articles on Amtrak’s traditional and flex dining if you have sleeping accommodations.

-.All Amtrak’s Acela long-distance and regional routes have a cafe car, except for the six below.
+Amtrak’s Acela, long-distance, and regional routes have a café car, except for the six below.

 - Piedmont has vending machines.